orisai/nette-console/docs/README.md

 It's a script similar to `www/index.php`, it just gets `Symfony\Component\Console\Application` from DI container and runs it.

-Create a file called `bin/console` and make sure it is executable - `mkdir bin/console && chmod +x bin/console`.
+Create a file called `bin/console` and make sure it is executable - `touch bin/console && chmod +x bin/console`.
 After that just copy and paste one of following snippets into the file.

 For Nette 3.0+ [web-project](https://github.com/nette/web-project) structure, it should look like this: